Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 Google crawlers look for what is contained within HTML.

-When the page title isn’t inside these tags, it can be overlooked.
+When the title isn’t inside these tags, it can be overlooked.

 You don’t want that to happen.

 WordPress websites should do this for you, but see if your theme is compatible.
-If you’re using another platform you’ll have to do this manually.
+If you’re using another platform you’ll have to do this manually on every page.

 So in order to format this title tag: